EmberMN/ember-cli-bootswatch/README.md

 });
 ```

-#### What if I want the bootstrap.js file for ember-cli-bootstrap?
+#### What if I want the bootstrap.js file from ember-cli-bootstrap?

 Although the goal of ember-cli-bootstrap is to provide Ember Components for Bootstraps Components, you can still import the `bootstrap.js` file from bower.
 Technically both addons will import that file from the same location, so either can be configured to include it.
 Simply remove the `'excludeJS'` option in the example configuration above or include the [`'importBootstrapJS': true` option for ember-cli-bootstrap`](https://github.com/dockyard/ember-cli-bootstrap#importing-javascript-from-twitter-bootstrap).

-#### Getting an error like "Fonts already imported (possibly by ember-cli-bootstrap)" but I already have 'importBootstrapFont':false in my Brocfile...
+#### Getting an error "Fonts already imported (possibly by ember-cli-bootstrap)" but I already have 'importBootstrapFont':false in my Brocfile...

 The `importBootstrapFont` option for ember-cli-bootstrap is new as of version 0.0.13, it is likely that you have an older version.
 Either update your ember-cli-bootstrap addon or disable the bootswatch fonts with the `excludeFonts` option until you are able to update.

 #### Any cool tricks when using Bootstrap with Ember?